-11 children in return/remain home placements had 12 findings of physical harm.
-The majority of the physical harm (9/12) was caused by parents as caregivers and was of a serious nature.
-Some incidents were as a result of on-going family violence.
-A quarter of the incidents related to inappropriate care of teenagers and physical harm formed part of this.
+18 children in return/remain home placements had 19 findings of physical harm.
+The majority of the physical harm (12/21) was caused by parents as caregivers and was of a serious nature.
+Almost a third of the harm for children in return/remain home placements was caused by non-related adults, most often partners of the young people or partners of the parent.